COVID-19 business information

 During the Governor’s "Stay Home, Stay Healthy" order, all claimants are automatically placed on standby.
 Once the order is lifted, if your employees have not yet returned to work, you should request standby at that time, but you will need a probable return-to-work date.

-Employers should contact us if they don’t plan to reopen reopen or won’t be bringing certain employees back to work.
+Employers should contact us if they don’t plan on reopening or bringing certain employees back to work.
 Once the Governor’s "Stay Home, Stay Healthy" order ends, standby will only be available if your employees are returning to work.
 In that case, we can take those employees off standby.

 We are an essential business.
 What are your availability requirements for our standby workers?